Can 'Captain America' save his season at Indy 500? - WHIZ News

 Nothing has gone right for Hunter-Reay since the opening lap of the season, when he was collected in a first-lap crash and IndyCar’s cockpit-protecting aeroscreen likely saved his life when it deflected a tire away from his head.
 In the four races since, he has led four total laps, his best finish is 10th and he is 17th in the standings.

 But the Indy 500 is an animal suited for Hunter-Reay and his analytic approach.
-The native Texan was the 2014 race winner, the same year he won his only IndyCar championship, and he is typically in the mix at Indy.
+The native Texan but Florida resident was the 2014 race winner, two years after he won his only IndyCar championship, and he is typically in the mix at Indy.

 He opened practice last week with the second-fastest lap in a session led by three former race winners, but as temperatures warmed each day at Indy, his car struggled with speed.
 He didn’t think he would have a chance in qualifying, and didn’t believe he would hit 231 mph (371.8 kilometers per hour) on his first attempt.